srv2301/BIS15W2023_svenkatesh/midterm1/midterm1.md

 ## 4 Withdrawal                   2.92
 ## 5 Long                         2.87
 ```
-Mean body mass appears to vary for each migratory strategy.
-Ducks that migrate long distances have a lower mean body mass
+Mean body mass appears to be higher for birds with a shorter migratory strategy and lower for birds with longer migratory strategy.
+Ducks that migrate long distances have a lower mean body mass.

 Problem 9.
 (2 points) Accipitridae is the family that includes eagles, hawks, kites, and osprey.
 First, make a new object `eagles` that only includes species in the family Accipitridae.
 Next, restrict these data to only include the variables common_name, scientific_name, and population_size.